Remembering Your Roots

 Little did I know that teaching and helping others learn was something deeper than my heart; it was embedded in my soul, in a part of me that has been passed on through generations.
 A trait that now has even more important to who I am.

 Joseph and Catherine had a large family, one of their children being Anthony (Anton) Pripusich.
 As I knew him, Papa Tony was a man who spelled like car oil; he enjoyed tinkering in the garage and would tell you to get his medicine out of the fridge, which was, in fact, a cold beer.
 I knew he was a crotchety old man who served in WWII.
 I knew my stubbornness was a Pripusich trait and figured he saw some stuff.

-While researching, I saw that his parents lost a sibling who was 8 months old before he was born.
-Papa Tony enrolled as a US Merchant Marine when he was 18 years and spent years on and off ships for our country.
+While researching, I saw that his parents lost a sibling who was eight months old before he was born.
+Papa Tony enrolled as a US Merchant Marine when he was 18 and spent years on and off ships for our country.
 With a large age gap between him and his older brother, and then many siblings after, I cannot imagine things were easy for his family in the 1920s.

-Papa Tony was big on tradition, big on the catholic way of life (hence him having 8 children of his own), and learning more about where his dad came from, the parish he joined when he arrived in Chicago helps me understand more about why August 15th is an important day in the Croatian culture.
+Papa Tony was big on tradition, big on the catholic way of life (hence him having eight children of his own), and learning more about where his dad came from, the parish he joined when he arrived in Chicago helps me understand more about why August 15th is an important day in the Croatian culture.